pkdone/practical-mongodb-aggregations-book/src/guides/expressions.md

 ## What Are Aggregation Expressions?

-Expressions are one of key things that gives aggregation pipelines their data manipulation power and expressiveness.
-However, they tend to be something that developers start using by just copying examples from the MongoDB Manual and then refactoring these examples, without thinking too much about what they really are.
-To enable developers to become more proficient with aggregation pipelines, expressions need to be demystified a little.
+Expressions give aggregation pipelines their data manipulation power and expressiveness.
+However, they tend to be something that developers start using by just copying examples from the MongoDB Manual and then refactoring these without thinking enough about what they are.
+Proficiency in aggregation pipelines demands a deeper understanding of expressions.

-Expressions come in the following three main flavours:
+Expressions come in one of three primary flavours:

- * __Field Paths.__ Accessed with a `$` prefix followed by the path of the field in each record being processed. &nbsp;Examples: `$account.sortcode`, `$addresses.address.city`
+ * __Field Paths.__ Accessed with a `$` prefix followed by the field's path in each record being processed. &nbsp;Examples: `$account.sortcode`, `$addresses.address.city`

  * __Operators.__ Accessed with a `$`prefix followed by the operator function name. &nbsp;Examples:  `$arrayElemAt`, `$cond`, `$dateToString`

- * __Variables.__ Accessed with a `$$` prefix followed by the fixed name, and falling into two sub-categories:
+ * __Variables.__ Accessed with a `$$` prefix followed by the fixed name and falling into two sub-categories:

-   - __Context variables.__ With values coming from the system environment rather than each input record being processed. &nbsp;Examples:  `$$NOW`, `$$CLUSTER_TIME`
+   - __Context variables.__ With values coming from the system environment rather than each input record, an aggregation stage is processing. &nbsp;Examples:  `$$NOW`, `$$CLUSTER_TIME`

    - __Marker flag variables.__ To indicate desired behaviour to pass back to the pipeline runtime. &nbsp;Examples: `$$ROOT`, `$$REMOVE`, `$$PRUNE`

-It is the ability to combine these three categories of expressions together when operating on input records, that enables complex comparisons and transformations of data to be achieved.
-To highlight this, the following is an excerpt from the [Mask Sensitive Fields](../examples/moderate-examples/mask-sensitive-fields.html) example in this book, which combines all three expressions.
-The example effectively retains an embedded sub-document field (`customer_info`) in each result record, unless a field in the original sub-document has a specific value (`category=SENSITIVE`).
+You can combine these three categories of expressions when operating on input records, enabling you to perform complex comparisons and transformations of data.
+To highlight this, the code snippet below is an excerpt from this book's [Mask Sensitive Fields](../examples/moderate-examples/mask-sensitive-fields.html) example, which combines all three expressions.

 ```javascript
 "customer_info": {"$cond": {